Phantom Read Problem in SQL Server

 Phantom Read Concurrency Problem in SQL Server with Examples

-In this article, I am going to discuss the Phantom Read Concurrency Problem in SQL Server with Examples.
-Please read our previous article where we discussed the Non-Repeatable Read Concurrency Problem in SQL Server with an example.
-At the end of this article, you will understand what is phantom read problem is and when it occurs in SQL Server as well as you will also understand how to solve the phantom read problem in SQL Server.
+In this article, I will discuss the Phantom Read Concurrency Problem in SQL Server with Examples.
+Please read our previous article discussing the Non-Repeatable Read Concurrency Problem in SQL Server with an example.
+At the end of this article, you will understand what the phantom read problem is and when it occurs in SQL Server, and you will also understand how to solve the phantom read problem in SQL Server.

-What is Phantom Read Concurrency Problem in SQL Server?
+What is the Phantom Read Concurrency Problem in SQL Server?

-The Phantom Read Concurrency Problem happens in SQL Server when one transaction executes a query twice and it gets a different number of rows in the result set each time.
-This generally happens when a second transaction inserts some new rows in between the first and second query execution of the first transaction that matches the WHERE clause of the query executed by the first transaction.
+The Phantom Read concurrency problem in SQL Server occurs in a scenario where a transaction reads rows from a database table, and then, in the course of the same transaction, a subsequent read returns a set of rows that includes rows that were not visible in the first read.
+This generally happens when a second transaction inserts some new rows between the first and second query execution of the first transaction that matches the WHERE clause of the query executed by the first transaction.
+Essentially, the “phantoms” are the new rows appearing in the second read but not in the first read.

 Understanding Phantom Read Concurrency Problem in SQL Server